AdobeDocs/experience-manager-65.en/help/assets/video.md

 ## About video thumbnails in Dynamic Media - Hybrid mode {#about-video-thumbnails-in-dynamic-media-hybrid-mode}

 You can choose from one of ten thumbnail images automatically generated by Dynamic Media to add to your video.
-The video player displays your selected thumbnail when a video asset is used with the Dynamic Media component in the authoring environment of AEM Sites, AEM Mobile, or AEM Screens.
+The video player displays your selected thumbnail when a video asset is used with the Dynamic Media component in the authoring environment of Experience Manager Sites, Experience Manager Mobile, or Experience Manager Screens.
 The thumbnail serves as a static picture that best represents the contents of your entire video and further encourages users to click the Play button.

 Based on the total time of the video, Dynamic Media captures ten (default) thumbnail images at 1%, 11%, 21%, 31%, 41%, 51%, 61%, 71%, 81%, and 91% into the video.
 The ten thumbnails persist meaning that if you decide to choose a different thumbnail later on, you do not need to regenerate the series.
 You preview the ten thumbnail images and then select the one you want to use with your video.
-If you want to change to default you can use CRXDE Lite to configure the time interval that thumbnail images are generated.
+If you want to change to the default, you can use CRXDE Lite to configure the time interval that thumbnail images are generated.
 For example, if you only wanted to generate a series of four evenly spaced thumbnail images from your video, you can configure the interval time at 24%, 49%, 74%, and 99%.

 Ideally, you can add a video thumbnail anytime after you upload your video but before you publish the video on your website.

 If you prefer, you can choose to upload a custom thumbnail to represent your video instead of using a thumbnail generated by Dynamic Media.
-For example, you could create a custom thumbnail image that has the title of your video, an eye-catching opening image, or a very specific image captured from your video.
-The custom video thumbnail image that you upload should have a maximum resolution of 1280 x 720 pixels (minimum width of 640 pixels) and be no larger than 2MB.
+For example, you could create a custom thumbnail image that has the title of your video, an eye-catching opening image, or a specific image captured from your video.
+The custom video thumbnail image that you upload must have a maximum resolution of 1280 x 720 pixels (minimum width of 640 pixels) and be no larger than 2 MB.

 See also [About video thumbnails in Dynamic Media - Scene7 mode](/help/assets/video.md#about-video-thumbnails-in-dynamic-media-scene-mode).